 It is best to fly into Geneva and take the bus.
 Once you leave the baggage claim area, look across the hall.
 The counter is located on the other side of the hall.
 The bus is called Chamonix Bus and leaves from just outside the baggage claim area.

 It is better to wait until you get to Chamonix.
-That way you pay the change rate only once (as opposed to from Dollars to Swiss Francs then to Euros).
+That way you pay the change rate only once (as opposed to US dollars to Swiss Francs then to Euros).

 This will be organized by Pro Guiding Service and is included in the trip.
 Please make sure to keep your extra luggage to a reasonable amount.

 Yes, we speak French, German and Italian.
-Martin actually grew up in the Zermatt Valley, and knows many locals in Zermatt and the surrounding area.
+Martin Volken grew up in the Zermatt Valley, and knows many locals in Zermatt and the surrounding area.

 This is definitively a ski mountaineering trip with big physical pushes.
 There is a lot of everything going on during this trip: technical skinning, hard skiing, and big vertical gains.
 It is very important that you have your gear completely dialed for this week.
 We generally recommend a classic ski touring setup like a K2 Wayback 88 and a solid tech binding.